shehio/Policy-Gradient/README.md

 There are three main ways for gameplay: Planning-based approaches, Reinforcement Learning (RL), and Surpervised learning.
 Most agents employ one or a composite of these approaches.
 Planning approaches include tree-search (both classical and stochastic), evolutionary planning, and symbolic representation.
 RL algorithms can have different categorization based on employing a model and optimizing a value function or a policy.
 The most successful RL algorithms in game-play are generally model-free policy-based although they're sample inefficient and unstable.
 Supervised learning algorithms include behavioral cloning, which is learning action from experienced players.

-The choice of algorithm or category of algorithms usually rely on the nature of game (look at games classification section), action space (and branching factor), the game state representation, and the amount of time an agent has before making a decision.
+The choice of algorithm or category of algorithms usually rely on the  [game's nature](#Games-Classification), action space (and branching factor), the game state representation, and the amount of time an agent has before making a decision.

 ```mermaid
 xychart-beta